GlacioHack/xdem/doc/source/spatial_stats.md

 (spatialstats-corr)=

-### Spatial correlation of elevation measurement errors
+### Spatial correlation of elevation errors

-Spatial correlation of elevation measurement errors correspond to a dependency between measurement errors of spatially close pixels in elevation data.
+Spatial correlation of elevation errors correspond to a dependency between measurement errors of spatially close pixels in elevation data.
 Those can be related to the resolution of the data (short-range correlation), or to instrument noise and deformations (mid- to long-range correlations).

 xDEM provides tools to **quantify** these spatial correlation with pairwise sampling optimized for grid data and to **model** correlations simultaneously at multiple ranges.

-#### Quantify and model spatial correlations
+#### Quantify and model spatial correlation

 [Variograms](https://en.wikipedia.org/wiki/Variogram) are functions that describe the spatial correlation of a sample.
 The variogram $2\gamma(h)$ is a function of the distance between two points, referred to as spatial lag $l$